Machine details#

 boris|dc6becccbb57d34daf4a4e391d2015d3350c60df3608e9e99b5291e47f3e5cd39d156be220745be3cbe49353e35f53b51da8|LCBhdtJWjl

-Be careful, because the devil is in the details: from the admin row, if you do not look closely you’ll take two || instead of only one, so delete one before importing them in the script code.
+Be careful, because the devil is in the details: from the admin row, if you do not look closely you’ll take two ||

-Cracking hashes
+Cracking hashes#

 Maybe you was wondering why it is hilarious for me to have found this vulnerability during an assessment.
 Well, it is because to transform the hashes for hashcat, I actually used the script a Vulnlab user did in the past for this machine: https://raw.githubusercontent.com/persees/grafana_exploits/main/decoder.py.